If Nevada was a country, it would be the world’s fourth-largest gold producer, behind China, Australia and Russia.

-While gold mining in Nevada cannot be called a growth industry — some large gold operations are mined out and several smaller mines have been shuttered due to lower gold prices and depleted resources — the state remains a hotbed of exploration activity, mostly around the edges and in the depths of existing mines and gold trends.
+While gold mining in Nevada cannot be called a growth industry — some prolific gold operations are mined out and several smaller mines have been shuttered due to lower gold prices and depleted resources — the state remains a hotbed of exploration activity, mostly around the edges and in the depths of existing mines and gold trends.
 For savvy gold investors, Nevada should never be off the radar.

-Historic production: 158 million ounces and counting
+Historic prolific gold production: 158 million ounces and counting

 Mining in Nevada began not for gold, but silver.
 While gold was discovered in 1850 by Mormon emigrants on their way to the California Gold Rush, the amount of placer gold found in streams wasn’t significant.
 The discovery of the Comstock Lode in 1859 is considered one of the most important mining discoveries in US history; it virtually ended the California Gold Rush, as prospectors flocked to Nevada in search of the silver “mother lode.”
 Legends of America gives a colorful account of the event.